Dr Michael Dallaston

 PhD Mathematics, Queensland University of Technology, Australia (advisor: Scott McCue); BAppSc Honours (Mathematics), Queensland University of Technology, Australia

-Michael now holds a faculty position in the School of Computing, Electronics and Maths at Coventry University.
+Following Imperial position Michael joined as a Lecturer in Mathematics the faculty at the School of Computing, Electronics and Mathematics, Coventry University.
+Now Lecturer in Applied and Computational Mathematics, School of Mathematical Sciences, Queensland University of Technology, Brisbane, Australia.
 The information below was of relevance whilst a postdoctoral research associate in the Complex Multiscale Systems group.

-I am currently a Postdoctoral Research Associate in the Complex Multiscale Systems group headed by Prof Serafim Kalliadasis.
+I was a Postdoctoral Research Associate in the Complex Multiscale System group headed by Prof Serafim Kalliadasis.

 I completed my PhD in 2013 at the Queensland University of Technology (QUT), in Brisbane, Australia, under the supervision of A/Prof Scott McCue.
 The topic of my thesis was on mathematical techniques for analysing interfacial flow in a Hele-Shaw cell.
 Before my current position I held a Postdoc position at the Mathematical Institute in Oxford regarding the viscous flow of ice in glaciers and ice sheets, and the morphology of floating ice shelves arising from ice/ocean interactions.
 This work was with Dr Ian Hewitt.